- LSAT PREP

 - APP PREP

 LSAT Prep can be quite expensive.
-Live LSAT prep classes from popular test prep companies such as Kaplan or Princeton Review range in price from $1500-$2500, while online LSAT courses are around $600-$800.
+Live LSAT prep classes from popular test prep companies such as Kaplan or Princeton Review range in price from $1500-$2500, while many online LSAT courses can be up to $800.
 Simply purchasing LSAT study guide books for self study can also be expensive as a book or a series of books will cost anywhere from $40 to over $300.
 However, by doing some research and being a little creative, it is possible to find free LSAT prep materials.
 Here are a few ideas.

 Test Prep Companies